BOYSABIO/CompTIA-SecurityPlus-Notes/1-General-Security-Concepts/1.4-Cryptographic-Solutions/15-Obfuscation.md

 3. **Malware Evasion**: Attackers use obfuscation to hide malicious code from detection tools
 4. **Data Masking**: Conceal sensitive information in non-production environments

-So obfuscation can be used by both **defenders and atackers** - a key idea for the exam
+So obfuscation can be used by both **defenders and attackers** - a key idea for the exam

 ---